Configuring LDAP Servers

 LDAP Servers Troubleshooting

-Failed to Sync, reason was Can’t contact LDAP server
+Failed to Sync: Can’t contact LDAP server

-• The LDAP Server is online and reachable.
+• The LDAP server is online and reachable.

-• Your School Manager physical appliance is online.
+• Your Linewize appliance is online.

 • The LDAP server entry is filled out completely.